THE VACHON DYNASTY

 Luna was quick to express her dissatisfaction with the sexualization of female wrestlers.
 In the ring, with her head half-shaven, she was anything but “cute.”
 She snarled, she shrieked and she screamed, like “someone who had forgotten to take her pills,” as some put it.
 As it turns out, she actually was on pills.
 She was diagnosed with bipolar disorder and struggled with addiction.

 Her career saw plenty of ups and downs over the years.
 She wrestled around the world with several federations but, to her great disappointment, the world championship eluded her.
-She came close at one point in a match-up against the popular and beautiful Sable, but Luna was ordered not hurt her rival because she had an upcoming Playboy photo shoot...
+She came close at one point in a match-up against the popular and beautiful Sable, but Luna was ordered not to hurt her rival because she had an upcoming Playboy photo shoot...
 Luna would later claim it was the only choregraphed match in her 23 years of wrestling.

 Luna retired in 2007 and became a tow truck driver.
 In 2009, a fire burnt down the apartment building where she was living and took all of her wrestling memorabilia with it.
-On August 27, 2010, she was found face first in a plate of pizza at her mother’s home, the victim of an overdose of oxycodone, a powerful prescription painkiller, and benzodiazepine, a tranquilizer often used in the treatment of anxiety.
+On August 27, 2010, she was found face down in a plate of pizza at her mother’s home, the victim of an overdose of oxycodine, a powerful prescription painkiller, and benzodiazepine, a tranquilizer often used in the treatment of anxiety.